Tahmina Rajabova: Biography

 Tahmina Rajabova was born on June 29, 1982, in Dushanbe, Tajik SSR.
 Tahmina’s father was an economist and her mother was a doctor.
 From 1989 she studied in a musical school named after Malika Sobirova until her third grade.
 As her father moved to Moscow due to his job, their family left the country.
 Tahmina went to a Russian school and studied there for two years.

 After she returned to Tajikistan, Tahmina graduated the secondary school in Dushanbe, and applied to the faculty of law, Institute of international and regional relations of Moscow in Dushanbe.
 She married after she finished her first year in university; for this reason, she couldn’t continue her studies and she had to drop out.
 After some time, she entered the Institute of Tax and Law of Tajikistan again and successfully graduated in 2006.

 Family

-Under the influence of her parents, Tahmina married her cousin when she was 18, but they divorced after three years.
+Under the influence of her parents, Tahmina married when she was 18, but they divorced after three years.
 She has a son – Muhammadjovid.
 Later, Tamina married again and she has a happy family now.

 Career

 Television

-Tahmina Rajabova started her career as a lawyer’s assistant in «Safina» (national TV) in 2006; after a month Nasiba Gulamova (newscaster and, later, Tahmina's teacher) noticed her.
-Having a TV face and good Russian, Nasiba Gulamova offered her to be a news broadcaster, and Tahmina accepted this offer.
+Tahmina Rajabova started her career as a lawyer’s assistant at Safina (national TV) in 2006; after a month Nasiba Gulamova (newscaster and, later, Tahmina's teacher) noticed her.
+Having a TV face and good Russian, Rajabova was offered a position as a news broadcaster, which she accepted.
 The movie directors noticed her on the TV, and counting her distinctive beauty, they offered her to star in movies.